Nioux/AideDeJeu/Data/spells_vo.md

 **Flesh Rot**.
 The creature's flesh decays.
 The creature has disadvantage on Charisma checks and vulnerability to all damage.

 **Mindfire**.
 The creature's mind becomes feverish.
-The creature has disadvantage on Intelligence checks and Intelligence saving throws, and the creature behaves as if under the effects of the _<a href="https://www.aidedd.org/dnd/sorts.php?vo=confusion">confusion</a>_ spell during combat.
+The creature has disadvantage on Intelligence checks and Intelligence saving throws, and the creature behaves as if under the effects of the _[confusion]_ spell during combat.

 **Seizure**.
 The creature is overcome with shaking.
 The creature has disadvantage on Dexterity checks, Dexterity saving throws, and attack rolls that use Dexterity.